 It is widely acknowledged that definitions on a SME vary from country to country in the world.
-The measurement of SMEs in China is mainly based on employee numbers, annual revenue and assets, among other variables.
+The measurement of SMEs in China is mainly based on employee numbers and annual revenue.
 According to the Categorizing Criteria for Chinese SMEs enacted in 2011, the annual revenue of small-sized enterprises ranges from 3 million RMB (around 0.44 million US dollars) to 30 million RMB (around 4.36 million US dollars), where employment size is from 20-300.
-The annual revenue of medium-sized enterprises is from 30 million RMB (around 4.36 million US dollars) to 300 million RMB (around 43.58 million US dollars), where employment size is from 20-300.
 The annual revenue of medium-sized enterprises is from 30 million RMB (around 4.36 million US dollars) to 300 million RMB (around 43.58 million US dollars), where employment size stays in between 300 and 2000.
 Those enterprises with lower than 20 employees and less than 3 million RMB (around 0.44 million US dollars) annual revenue are considered micro-sized enterprises (MIIT, 2011).

 By and large, SMEs have been playing a significant role in China's economic and social development.
-SMEs represented 98% of China's all types of companies at the end of 2013, and more than 75% of new products in China were created by SMEs that year (NBSC, 2013).
+SMEs represented 98% of China's all types of companies at the end of 2013, and more than 75% of new products in China were created by SMEs that year (National Bureau of Statistics China, 2013).
 According to another statistic by the World Economic Forum (WEF), SMEs of all sizes in China contribute 60% of the country's GDP and 73% of formal employment in 2015 (WEF, 2015).
-In 2012, China's registered SMEs already accounted for 68% of the nation's export earnings (MOFCOM, 2012).
+In 2012, China's registered SMEs already accounted for 68% of the nation's export earnings (MOFCOM 2012).
 A FedEx Corp. survey released in November 2015 showed that 45% of Chinese SMEs were then engaged directly or indirectly in export, 9% above the regional average in Asia Pacific.
-Meanwhile, 61% of all Chinese SMEs surveyed believed they would be generating higher revenue from international exports in next five years (Fedex Corp., 2015).
+Meanwhile, 61% of all Chinese SMEs surveyed believed they would be generating higher revenue from international exports in next five years (Fedex Corporation, 2015).
 In China, nearly 70% of the SMEs are located in the eastern and southern regions, while the rest are in the middle and western provinces.
 The third National Economic Census (NEC) results demonstrate that the ownership of SMEs is skewing towards private capital.
 SMEs in the Manufacturing, wholesale and retail sectors have hired the majority of people and contributed more than 80% of the whole business revenue (Le & Dong, 2014).

-Therefore, the sustainability practice of Chinese SMEs should not be neglected, although big SOEs are usually faced with tougher CSR pressures and have become major practitioners of adopting VSS.
-Today Chinese SMEs are doing their business in a more responsible and ethical way thanks to a series of incentives that include the change of regulatory context, the involvement into global supply/value chains, the diffusion of international VSS and etc.
+Therefore, the sustainability practice of Chinese SMEs should not be neglected, although big SOEs are usually faced with tougher CSR pressures and have become major practitioners of adopting sustainability standards.
+Today Chinese SMEs are doing their business in a more responsible and ethical way thanks to a series of incentives that include the change of regulatory context, the involvement into global supply/value chains, the diffusion of international standards and etc.